ankane/chartkick.js/CONTRIBUTING.md

 If the above steps don’t help, create an issue.
 Include:

-- Detailed steps to reproduce
+- Recreate the problem by forking [this gist](https://gist.github.com/ankane/2e92c0ff9c138db7bf482209920466bf).
+Include a link to your gist and the output in the issue.
-- Complete backtraces for exceptions
+- For exceptions, include the complete backtrace.

 ## Pull Requests